-The degree of metal roof chalking is dependent on the paint system, especially the quality of the resin, used to cover the metal substrate.
-The rate of chalking based on resin type is usually in the following order (assuming the same environmental conditions apply to all):
+The degree of metal roof chalking is dependent on the paint system, especially the resin type and quality.
+Assuming the same environmental conditions apply, the rate of chalking based on resin type is usually in the following order:

 - Plastisols (First to chalk)

 Chalking is measured using one or more of the methods defined in the ASTM D-4214 standard.
 This standard also defines parameters for the numbering system, ranging from Number 1 to Number 10 with Number 1 being the worst and showing signs of extreme chalking (see photo above).
 Warranties often cover chalking in excess of a specific number using a specific method to determine that number.